 - Encourage your employees to save—Whether you send emails or host employee meetings, it’s important to get the word out about saving for retirement through the plan.
 That’s because the more NHCEs that participate, the better chance you have of passing the nondiscrimination tests.
-(Plus, you’re helping your staff prioritize their future.)
+(Plus, you’re helping your team save for their future.)

 How can Betterment help?

-We know that nondiscrimination testing and many other aspects of 401(k) plan administration can be complicated.
+Nondiscrimination testing and many other aspects of 401(k) plan administration can be complex.
 That’s why we do everything in our power to help make it easier for you as a plan sponsor.
-In fact, we help with year-end compliance testing, including ADP/ACP testing, top-heavy testing, annual additions testing, deferral limit testing, and coverage testing.
+We help with year-end compliance testing, including ADP/ACP testing, top-heavy testing, annual additions testing, deferral limit testing, and coverage testing.

 With our intuitive online platform, you can better manage your plan and get the support you need along the way.
-Plus, you can have it all for a fraction of the cost of other 401(k) providers.
+Ready to learn more?
+Let's talk.

 Any links provided to other websites are offered as a matter of convenience and are not intended to imply that Betterment or its authors endorse, sponsor, promote, and/or are affiliated with the owners of or participants in those sites, or endorses any information contained on those sites, unless expressly stated otherwise.
 The information contained in this article is meant to be informational only and does not constitute investment or tax advice.